-There are 9 references cited in this article, which can be found at the bottom of the page.
+There are 11 references cited in this article, which can be found at the bottom of the page.

 This article has been fact-checked, ensuring the accuracy of any cited facts and confirming the authority of its sources.

 The goatee mustache is a mustache accompanying a goatee beard.
 It’s typically a disconnected goatee, but it comes in a variety of styles, and it's a highly sought-after look, especially among Gen Z and Gen Alpha.
 In this article, we explain how to grow a goatee with a mustache.
-We also dive into the different goatee mustache styles, maintenance, and more, with the help of professional barbers and facial hair specialists.
+We also dive into the different goatee mustache styles, maintenance, and more, with the help of professional barbers and a facial hair specialist.
 Read on to learn everything you need to know about the goatee mustache!

 Goatee Mustache at a Glance